 1. Wash Your Face

 The first thing you should do is wash your face with lukewarm water and gentle soap.
+This should go without saying, as many parents, especially those with newborn babies, tell their kiddos to wash their faces and hands every time they get dirty.
 As to when you should do it, well, once in the morning and before you go to bed is the standard routine, although we would recommend washing it after wearing a mask for a couple of hours and after sweating.
 Avoid using harsh soap or rubbing your face with a towel after you finish.
 Gently rubbing your skin with a clean towel should do the trick.

 2. Use A Cleanser

 Just like soap, a gentle cleanser will help you get rid of extra oil, sweat, bacteria or any other dirt.
 One to keep in mind when buying a cleanser is to pick one without any alcohol or perfume as that could irritate your skin additionally and make your skin problem even worse instead of better.
 For a more severe case of maskne – use a medicated cleanser with salicylic acid or benzoyl peroxide.
 However, you shouldn’t purchase medicated products without consulting with your doctor or dermatologist first.

 Keeping your skin hydrated is crucial to its health.
 After washing or cleansing your face, apply a moisturizing cream to keep your skin hydrated.
 Once again, you should avoid heavy products and only use those that are fragrance and oil-free.
 A heavy moisturizer can easily clog your pores and lead to breakouts.